SNAPSHOT-Zelenskiy in Japan as G7 takes aim at Russia, China | Headlines

 SNAPSHOT-Zelenskiy in Japan as G7 takes aim at Russia, China

-"Today we are taking new steps to ensure that Russia’s illegal aggression against the sovereign state of Ukraine fails and to support the Ukrainian people in their quest for a just peace rooted in respect for international law," they said in a statement. * The United States announced sanctions on more than 300 targets, aiming to punish Russia for its invasion of Ukraine and intensifying one of the harshest sanctions efforts ever implemented.
+* Ukraine's President Volodymyr Zelenskiy received a warm welcome in Japan after arriving to attend the G7 summit for back-to-back bilateral meetings with world leaders. * The United States announced sanctions on more than 300 targets, aiming to punish Russia for its invasion of Ukraine and intensifying one of the harshest sanctions efforts ever implemented.

 - Country: